tjacovich/vis-services/README.md

 ### Word Cloud

-This endpoint takes a solr query (q parameter and optionally fq, start, and rows) and returns a json structures.
+This endpoint takes a solr query (q parameter and optionally fq, start, rows, min_occurrences_word, and min_percent_word) and returns json.
-* If there are fewer than 50 nodes, the json structure is simply a graph of author nodes and their linkages.
-* Otherwise two graphs are returned : a "fullGraph" that has all node-link information, and a "summaryGraph" that summarizes the graph into groups
+* The json contains term frequency, term inverse document frequency, and total number of documents in which the term occured.
+* The words shown represent the most frequent occurence of all words with the given stem.
+* If you want to limit the words returned to the most frequent, you have two options:
+     1. Set min_occurrences_word to mandate the number of times the word has to have appeared in the search results.
+(Default is 2)
+     2. Set min_percent_word to mandate the minimum percentage of individual documents in which the word has to have appeared (Default is 3, so 3 out of 100 docs)